odero/django-pesapal/README.rst

             iframe_src_url = self.get_payment_url(**order_info)
             return iframe_src_url

 #.
-Once payment has been processed, you will be redirected to an intermediate screen where the user can check the payment status to ensure that the payment was successful.
+Once payment has been processed, you will be redirected to an intermediate screen where the user can finish ordering.
+Clicking the "Finish Ordering" button will check the payment status to ensure that the payment was successful and then redirects the user to `PESAPAL_TRANSACTION_DEFAULT_REDIRECT_URL`.

-#.
-The intermediate screen has a button for checking the payment status.
-Clicking on the button automatically checks the current status on the server and then notifies the user.

 Configuration